keegoid/qc/README.md

 ## What qc can do

-- update [Ubuntu][ubuntu] and install some programs using apt-get, gem, npm and pip
+- update [Ubuntu][ubuntu] and install some programs using apt-get, gem, npm, and pip
 - generate an [RSA key][sshkey] for remote [SSH sessions][ssh]
 - add useful [shell aliases][sa]
 - make the [terminal][gt] easier to read and use with: